Skip to content

 Capability files are either defined as a JSON or a TOML file inside the src-tauri/capabilities directory.

-It is good practice to use individual files and only reference them by identifier in the tauri.conf.json but it also possible to defined them directly in the capabilities field.
+It is good practice to use individual files and only reference them by identifier in the tauri.conf.json but it is also possible to define them directly in the capabilities field.

 All capabilities inside the capabilities directory are automatically enabled by default.
 Once capabilities are explicitly enabled in the tauri.conf.json, only these are used in the application build.